Lou Correa: Abortion

 Correa has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his abortion-relating voting history.
 He opposed the overturning of Roe v.
 Wade, saying: "By preventing women from having access to health care, we are putting their lives in jeopardy.
 The decision should be left to woman, her doctor, and her god."

 Antitrust

 In 2022, Correa was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Surveillance

+In January 2026, Correa one of 4 Democrats who voted to block funding for federally driven “kill switch” vehicle technology, which could monitor drivers and intervene in vehicle operation.

 Personal life

 In 1990, Correa married his wife, Esther.
 They lived in Anaheim with Correa's father until Correa was in his 40s.
 Correa lives in Santa Ana, California.
 He and his wife have four children, one of whom, Adan, has autism and is a cast member on the Netflix series Love on the Spectrum.